 $15,000 - $20,000

-Prior to that, for six years Sieberg was a senior marketing executive and official spokesperson at Google and helped build two teams in service of journalism and technology.
-During his time at Google, he traveled to more than 25 Google offices, launched multiple large-scale projects, and is a graduate of the LEAD program.
+For seven years, he was previously a senior marketing and communications executive (and official spokesperson) at Google and Huawei USA and has spent the past few years in entrepreneurship as a co-founder and advisor.
+During his time at Google, he helped build two teams in service of journalism and storytelling, traveled to more than 25 Google offices, launched multiple large-scale projects including an interview with President Obama at the White House, and is a graduate of the prestigious LEAD program about advanced leadership.

-His first book, The Digital Diet, was published in 2011 and Sieberg has authored articles in the Washington Post, Details, CNN.com, and elsewhere.
+His first book, The Digital Diet, was published in 2011 (Crown, Three Rivers) and his second book, Digital Legacy (Stonesong), was published in 2020.
+Sieberg has also authored articles in the Washington Post, Details, CNN.com, and elsewhere.

 To book technology keynote speaker Daniel Sieberg, call Executive Speakers Bureau 901-754-9404.

 Do you know what happens to your digital assets and memories when you die?
 All those thousands of photos and videos, emails and texts, financial accounts and domains - not to mention your cryptocurrency.
 If the answer is no then you’re not alone.
 The time is now to plan ahead for your own digital legacy but also understand the broader issue of what’s at stake.
 For example, there are already 30 million dead people on Facebook alone and 20,000 more dying on the platform every day.
 What happens to all that content?
 What should happen to it?
 What should companies be doing versus individuals?
 And how do any of us want to be remembered?
 What about an AI-enabled chatbot so we can “communicate” with loved ones who have passed away?